difio/difio-dotcloud-nodejs/README.md

-Node.js client side agent for monupco.com, preconfigured for dotCloud.
+Registration agent for monupco.com, preconfigured for dotCloud / Node.js
+applications.

 It compiles a list of installed packages and sends it to monupco.com.